-In this path-to-publication seminar, Blake will walk participants through his journey to publication.
-They say in order to be universal one must be specific, so Blake will share receipts from his 10+ years of sending work to literary journals, overcoming 650+ rejections, and eventually landing a literary agent after receiving 10 emails from agents inquiring about his work (screen shots abound!).
+In this path-to-publication seminar, Blake walks participants through his journey to publication.
+They say in order to be universal one must be specific, so Blake shares receipts from his 10+ years of sending work to literary journals, overcoming 900+ rejections, and receiving 10 emails from agents inquiring about his work (screen shots abound!).

-Blake will show participants the importance of perseverance, being findable, and participating in the literary community beyond their own work.
+Blake shows participants the importance of perseverance, being findable, and participating in the literary community beyond their own work.
 Blake screen captures his entire journey, shares best practices, and will hopefully inspire you along the way.

 You'll walk away from this seminar inspired to set manageable and reachable goals along with meaningful strategies to get your work out into the world.